Multiple template engines

 # Hello world

 A typical example is a file using Markdown to render HTML but Vento to insert variables or includes.
-To do that, you can use an array to add several engines:
+To do that, you can use an array to add more than one engines:

 ---